-- Combine the flour, baking powder, salt and both sugars in a bowl and mix well until there are no lumps left.
+- In a medium bowl, combine the flour, salt and both sugars in a bowl and mix well until there are no lumps left.

-- Finally add most of the macadamias (reserve a small handful) and most of the caramel (reserve 3 tablespoons) and mix until just combined.
+- Finally add most of the macadamias and white chocolate (reserve a small handful for the top).
+Mix until just combined.

 - For best results, you should always weigh ingredients like flour and sugar.
 Kitchen scales are relatively cheap but if you can’t weigh the ingredients, use the spoon and level method (don’t scoop).